spichek-net/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2.png)

-As can be seen, mostlikely number of steps to be made is beween 10000 an 12000
+As can be seen, most likely number of steps to be made is beween 10000 an 12000

 ```r
 avg_by_day <- mean(by_day$total_steps)